RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 ELSEIF [Number Of Beds] < 100 THEN 'Small'
 END
 ```
+### 10.3 Identifying Top Box Answers
 A top box question contains the number "9" or "always".
-Therefore, the following if-then statement was used to identify the number of top box questions that also corresponded with the number of top box answers selected by patients across all the HCAHPS questions.
+Therefore, the following if-then statement was used to identify the number of top box questions.
+These questions also corresponded with the number of top box answers selected by patients across all of the HCAHPS questions.
 ```
 IF CONTAINS([Hcahps Question],'Always') OR CONTAINS([Hcahps Question],'9')
 THEN 1 ELSE 0
 END
 ```
+### 10.4 Determining Top Box Mean Percentage & Delta From Mean Cohort
-I then determined the mean score percentage for each top box HCAHPS question for each hospital with respect to their size (small, medium, large) and state.
-This was the mean cohort.
+I then determined the mean percentage score for each top box HCAHPS question for each hospital with respect to their size (small, medium, large) and state.(The mean cohort).
 To compare each hospital's top box mean scores for each HCAHPS question with other hospitals of the same size and in the same state, I then determined the delta from the mean cohort.